gluster/glusterdocs/Install-Guide/Setup_virt.md

 Workstation, VirtualBox, and KVM.
 For purpose of this article, all steps assume KVM but the concepts are expected to be simple to translate to other platforms as well.
-The article assumes you know the particulars of how to create a virtual machine and have installed a 64 bit linux distribution already.
+The article assumes you know the particulars of how to create a virtual machine and have installed a 64-bit Linux distribution already.

 Create or clone two VM’s, with the following setup on each:

 -   2 disks using the VirtIO driver, one for the base OS and one that we will use as a Gluster “brick”.
-You can add more later to try testing some more advanced configurations, but for now let’s keep it simple.
+You can add more to try testing some more advanced configurations, but for now let’s keep it simple.

 *Note: If you have ample space available, consider allocating all the